RevenueHunt/product-recommendation-quiz-for-woocommerce/README.md

 ### MANUAL INSTALLATION

-First, download the latest version of our extension [here](https://revenuehunt.com/product-recommendation-quiz-woocommerce/ "Product Recommendation Quiz for WooCommerce").
+First, download the latest version of our plugin [here](https://revenuehunt.com/product-recommendation-quiz-woocommerce/ "Product Recommendation Quiz for WooCommerce").

 Log in to your WordPress dashboard, navigate to the Plugins menu, and click on "Add New", then click on "Upload Plugin".
 Choose the ZIP file you downloaded in the previous step and click on "Install Now".